codegoalie/blog/content/post/2013-03-16-trick-out-your-vim.markdown

 ---
-layout: post
-title: "Trick out your Vim"
-date: 2010-06-25
-comments: true
 categories:
 - HowTo
+comments: true
+date: 2010-06-25
+layout: post
+title: Trick out your Vim
 ---

 Today, I'm going to add some plugins and scripts to make better use of Vim.
 I have not started this project and I will be updating this post throughout the day with my finds and experiences.